 Revel in the natural drama of the Victoria Falls before a safari in the Chobe National Park.

-A morning safari in an open 4x4 vehicle will bring guests into contact with the largest concentration of elephant on the African continent, as well as hippo, buffalo, puku, antelope, lion and other mammals that gather along the banks of the Chobe River.
+A morning safari in an open 4x4 vehicle will bring guests in contact with the largest concentration of elephant on the African continent, as well as hippo, buffalo, puku, antelope, lion and other mammals that gather along the banks of the Chobe River.
 A game viewing cruise is conducted on the Chobe River during the late afternoon.
 This activity offers one a unique vantage point from which to enjoy wildlife coming to the water's edge for a drink.
-Elephants will often be found cooling down in the river or swimming across to gain access to desired vegetation on the many small islands in this lush area.
+Elephant will often be found cooling down in the river or swimming across to gain access to desired vegetation on the many small islands in this lush area.

 South Africa is sought-after for its exceptional diversity and great value.